IceHe/lib/mac/setup-guide.md

 ### System

-Open `System Preferences`
+Open `System Preferences` at first

 #### Battery

-NOTE : Revert the battery settings changed above back to the default values
+Note : Revert the settings changed above back to the default values

 -   `Battery`